edcarr/react-boilerplate/README.md

 # react-boilerplate
-Boilerplate with Express, React, Redux, SASS and webpack
+Boilerplate with Express, React, Redux, SASS and Webpack